FabKaiz/success-modal-package/README.md

 ## Usage

-1. **Import the `SuccessModal`, `useMountTransition` and `useState` component into your React application:**
+1. **Simply import the `SuccessModal` component and the `useMountTransition` custom hook into your React application:**

     ```jsx
-    import { useState } from 'react';
-    import SuccessModal from './path/to/SuccessModal';
+    import SuccessModal from "success-modal-oc/dist/successModal.js";
-    import useMountTransition from './path/to/useMountTransition';
+    import useMountTransition from "success-modal-oc/dist/useMountTransition.js";
     ```

 2. **Create a state variable to control the modal's visibility:**